AI experts sharing free tutorials to accelerate your business.

 • Staff-targeted negative review (named a team member) — Public response does not identify or defend the team member by name.
 Internally, loop in the team member respectfully and separately — do not make them part of the public response thread.

-1. Produce a parallel private outreach draft for every negative, lukewarm, or complicated review:
+For every negative, lukewarm, or complicated review:

 • Pulls from the practice's non-public knowledge of what happened